 The online education and therapy programme for people who stammer

-You can work through this course in your own time, moving forward at a rate that is best suited to you.
+You can work through the course in your own time, moving forward at a rate that is best suited to you.
 If there are any bits that you find particularly difficult, you can go over them again and again, to ensure you have properly understood them.

 For Full details of the Stammering Self-Empowerment Programme’s activities,